Resilience-Engineering/resilience-tabletop/facilitation/guide.md

 Other useful excuses to hide information can include:

 - The person in charge is on vacation/retired/ill/off the grid
-- Time pressure (say a major demo at an industry keynote) forces a decision or prevent more careful exploration
+- Time pressure (say a major demo at an industry keynote) forces a decision or prevents more careful exploration
 - Legacy systems whom nobody understands fully and the fix would take a bit too long
-- The explanations given can be wrong out outdated (“a person who was on that team last year tells me …”)
+- The explanations given can be wrong or out outdated (“a person who was on that team last year tells me …”)

 Each phase of the vignette comes with a hand-drawn architecture diagram—meant to look like an engineer quickly put it together during incident response.
 Feel free to withold it, use it for your own support as facilitator, to show it, or to draw it yourself for your group if or when they ask for more information.

-If you can record the session, do so; if you can’t, consider finding a note-taker who is neutral and aware of your role to support you.
+If you can record the session, do so; if you can’t, consider finding a neutral person who can serve as a note-taker and extra support if needed.

 ### Discussion